AviatrixSystems/Docs/HowTos/error-msgs.rst

  Error: [Aviatrix Error] Failed to deliver msg to gw virginia-client: HTTPSConnectionPool(host='54.164.197.97', port=443): Max retries exceeded with url: /cloudxaws/launch.py?action=gateway_diag (Caused by ConnectTimeoutError(, 'Connection to 54.164.197.97 timed out. (connect timeout=10)'))

-The gateway instance is either stopped or a security group rule of the gateway instance was added that prevents the Controller from reaching to the gateway.
+The gateway instance is either stopped or a security group rule of the gateway instance was added that prevents the Controller from reaching the gateway.

 ------------------------------------------------------------------------------------